greiwede/TFTP-C/README.md

 5. execute ./client\_appl \<server-ip\> <br />
     --- the server-IP is optional, the default value is 127.0.0.1
 6. follow instructions on ./client\_appl console

+## Tested Cases

+- TFTP functionality
+    - RRQ and WRQ in both octet and netascii mode
+    - server can handle Requests from multiple clients at once
+    - last packet has 512 bytes data thus another 0 data byte packet is sent
+    - correct handling of errors like
+        - requesting missing file from server
+        - exceeding maximum timeouts
+- verification with third party tftp tools
+    - server was tested atftp
+    - client was tested with the solar winds tftp server
+- data sending over LAN